Horseshoe

 Invenergy in New York

-• Orangeville Wind Farm (Wyoming County) - 94 MW
+• Orangeville Wind Energy Center (Wyoming County) - 94 MW

 These projects have injected millions of dollars into local economies and provided an additional source of clean energy for New Yorkers and our nation.
 Invenergy continues to develop other wind and solar projects across New York, all in various stages of development.